-The City's current liabilities are primarily made up of accounts payable of \$5,233 as well as payroll liabilities of \$19,465.
-This includes accrued salaries and payroll taxes and benefits as of June 30, 2021.
+The City's current liabilities are primarily made up of unearned revenue of \$561,000 related to federal grants received in advance.
+Also included in current liabilities are accounts payable of \$15,300 and payroll liabilities of \$25,800.
+This includes accrued salaries and payroll taxes and benefits as of June 30, 2022.

 Changes in Net Position.
-Table 2 summarizes the City's change in net position for the years ended June 30, 2021 and 2020.
+Table 2 summarizes the City's change in net position for the years ended June 30, 2022 and 2021.